wp-plugins/maxbuttons/readme.txt

 === MaxButtons: WordPress Button Generator ===
-Contributors: maxfoundry, arcware
+Contributors: maxfoundry, arcware, johnbhartley
 Tags: buttons, CSS buttons, CSS3 buttons, button generator, CSS button generator, CSS3 button generator Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.10.0
+Stable tag: 1.11.0

 A CSS3 button generator for WordPress that's powerful and so easy to use that anyone can create beautiful buttons.